HajMichal/Ridea-Rem/README.md

 ### ⚡App was designed to:

-speed up the work of
+1. Speed up the work of
 sales professionals within the renewable energy sector.
 These calculators serve as basic tools for estimating installation costs of various renewable energy sources.

-eliminate different versions.
+2. Eliminate different versions.
 The previous calculator was created in ``excel``, and salespeople were given ready-made sheets.
 This caused many employees have different versions of the calculator.

 <br/>
 <br/>